garethr/snyky/README.md

 ## Policy

-Snyky makes extensive use of [Opne Policy Agent](https://openpolicyagent.org) to validate that various policies are met.
+Snyky makes extensive use of [Open Policy Agent](https://openpolicyagent.org) to validate that various policies are met.
 This includes:

 * Checking properties of the `pytest.ini` file
 * Checking the build instructions in the `Dockerfile`